Manav-20/Sentiment-Button-app/README.md

 ### Prerequisites

 You have to create an account on MIT app inventor and Thinkspeak cloud service.
-MIT app inventor- On the designer page drag and drop different component required on the main page  \n Then create the block code for the back end working of app .
+MIT app inventor- On the designer page drag and drop different component required on the main page.
+                  Then create the block code for the back end working of app.
 Thinkspeak channel- Create a new channel and provide atleat two fields for reciving Good and bad review.
 Set the color, no. of results, time frame of the graph                       on required on the two fields.

-#### Methodology
+### Methodology

 The The display screen of the app contains :
     -a heading for the name of the mart,